-A combination of seminar study and clinical experience conducted in a mental hospital.
+A combination of seminar study and clinical experience conducted in a mental hospital under the supervision of a qualified chaplain and medical personnel.

 Fall.
 3 semester hours.
+(Repeated in the Spring.)
 Prerequisites: M 181-182.

 M 381 The Crisis Ministry in Pastoral Care